 - Consider writing an explanatory statement of about 50 words to accompany your amendment.
 This should objectively describe the effect of the amendment.
 An explanatory statement isn’t compulsory but is recommended.

 - Submit your amendment (and any accompanying explanatory statement).
-There are three ways for you as an MP to do this: in person in the Public Bill Office or Table Office or Procedural Hub; in hard copy (including by post), with your handwritten signature (photocopied, stamped or faxed signatures are not accepted); by email from your parliamentary email account (or another email account if you’ve agreed this in advance with the Public Bill Office).
+There are three ways for you as an MP to do this: in person in the Public Bill Office or Table Office; in hard copy (including by post), with your handwritten signature (photocopied, stamped or faxed signatures are not accepted); by email from your parliamentary email account (or another email account if you’ve agreed this in advance with the Public Bill Office).
 Once your staff have been registered with the Public Bill Office, they can submit an amendment in two ways: in person in the Public Bill Office; by email from a parliamentary email account.

 - The Public Bill Office will check your amendment and contact you if there are any problems.
 Once the Public Bill Office has accepted your amendment, it has been tabled.